lopelopelope/bigdl-doc/source/docs/Tutorials.md

-## Tutorials
+# **Tutorials**

 This page shows how to build simple deep learning programs using BigDL, including:

-1. [Training LeNet on MNIST](#training-lenet-on-mnist) - the "hello world" for deep learning
+* [Training LeNet on MNIST](#training-lenet-on-mnist) - the "hello world" for deep learning
-2. [Text Classification](#text-classification-working-with-spark-rdd) - working with Spark RDD transformations
+* [Text Classification](#text-classification-working-with-spark-rdd) - working with Spark RDD transformations
-3. [Image Classification](#image-classification-working-with-spark-dataframe-and-ml-pipeline) - working with Spark DataFrame and ML pipeline
+* [Image Classification](#image-classification-working-with-spark-dataframe-and-ml-pipeline) - working with Spark DataFrame and ML pipeline
-4. [Python Text Classifier](#tutorial-text-classification-using-bigdl-python-api) text classification using BigDL Python APIs
+* [Python Text Classifier](#tutorial-text-classification-using-bigdl-python-api) - text classification using BigDL Python APIs
-5. [Jupyter Notebook Tutorial](https://github.com/intel-analytics/BigDL/blob/branch-0.1/pyspark/dl/example/tutorial/simple_text_classification/text_classfication.ipynb) - using BigDL Python APIs in Jupyter notebook
+* [Jupyter Notebook Tutorial](https://github.com/intel-analytics/BigDL/blob/branch-0.1/pyspark/dl/example/tutorial/simple_text_classification/text_classfication.ipynb) - using BigDL Python APIs in Jupyter notebook

-### Training LeNet on MNIST
+## **Training LeNet on MNIST**
 This tutorial is an explanation of what is happening in the [lenet](https://github.com/intel-analytics/BigDL/tree/master/spark/dl/src/main/scala/com/intel/analytics/bigdl/models/lenet/Train.scala) example, which trains [LeNet-5](http://yann.lecun.com/exdb/lenet/) on the [MNIST data](http://yann.lecun.com/exdb/mnist/) using BigDL.

 A BigDL program starts with `import com.intel.analytics.bigdl._`; it then _**creates the `SparkContext`**_ using the `SparkConf` returned by the `Engine`; after that, it _**initializes the `Engine`**_.